 Run training to improve speed is also good for improving your CRE.
 When designing your training program, try not to get tunnel vision and think speed workouts are only for speed.
 Remember to track your total mileage during a speed workout, and avoid adding another 2–3 mile run to the end of it so you don’t overtrain and increase your risk of injury.

 To see improvements in CRE, you’ll want to train at least twice a week, and work out at 60–80% of your maximum heart rate (max heart rate = 220 – your age).
-Keep in mind, if you’re doing speed workouts in your 2–3 CRE training sessions per week, your heart rate will likely go above 80%, and that’s okay.
+Keep in mind that if you’re doing speed workouts in your 2–3 CRE training sessions per week, your heart rate will likely go above 80%, and that’s okay.

 Muscular strength is the ability of a muscle to exert a maximal or near maximal force—or how much weight you can push, pull, or lift.
 Even though the PFA isn’t a true test of muscular strength, incorporating strength-building goals and workouts can help improve your performance during muscular endurance tests.